BraedenP232/PwnIOS/README.md

 - **Channel Information**: Current operating channel and hop detection
 - **Network Statistics**: Comprehensive WiFi environment analysis

 ---
+### What's new?
+Version 1.0.2
+- **Handshake GPS** On_Handshake() now saves a .gps.json version alongside .pcap with gps coords if available.
+- **Improved Instructions** Combed through the current *Bluetooth Setup Guide* and *FAQ* within **Pwnagotchi Companion** app to explain things more diligently and it's easier to read.
+- **No Haptic** Disabled *Haptic Feedback Toggle* for now as haptic engine was not running consistantly throughout multiple views.
+- **Layout Fixing** Fixed some places where text was getting cut off so I allowed it to wrap.
+---

 ## 🏗️ Architecture Highlights